jbossas/console/README.txt

 Due to the increased number of permutations (additional languages) the full compile times have increased quiet drastically.
-To work around this problem during development, we've added a development build profile that restricts the languages to english and the browser permutations to safari and firefox:
+To work around this problem during development, we've added a development build profile that restricts the languages to english and the browser permutations to firefox:

 mvn -Pdev clean install